Updated March 31, 2026

 “What I worry about is the potential for generic creative.
 I think that some very big brands—I won’t name them—have used AI creativity in their recent campaigns and gotten blasted.”

-To avoid this pitfall, people need to stay intimately involved with developing and reviewing creative marketing materials.
+To avoid this pitfall, people need to remain closely involved in developing and reviewing creative marketing materials.

-With no human overview of these AI outputs, your brand reputation could be in serious trouble.
+Without human oversight of these AI outputs, your brand reputation could be in serious trouble.
 While AI systems can pump out work quickly, it's best to have people check any important AI work twice for hallucinations.

 This quality control issue also impacts the use of AI systems for data-driven insights.
-AI systems can absorb vast amounts of data quickly.
-But if a specific number put out by an AI analytics tool is very important, you should double-check that figure and make sure the AI system uses a reasonable and accurate process to arrive at it.
+AI systems can quickly absorb vast amounts of data.
+But if a specific number produced by an AI analytics tool is very important, you should double-check that figure and make sure the AI system uses a reasonable, accurate process to arrive at it.

 Both quality control issues and generic "AI slop" can negatively impact your biggest asset—your brand's reputation.
-Errors that seem like they were caused by a lack of human care and attention are particularly upsetting to customers.
+Errors that seem to result from a lack of human care and attention are particularly upsetting to customers.
 You don't want your customers to think you are letting AI take the wheel and ceding all human insight and expertise.

 The damage from the misuse of AI in marketing can be swift and significant.
 Social media platforms amplify missteps, turning minor errors into viral examples of AI gone wrong.
-Brands perceived as using AI as a cost-cutting measure rather than a tool to deliver better customer experiences often face backlash from customers and industry peers.
+Brands perceived as using AI solely for cost-cutting rather than to deliver better customer experiences often face backlash from customers and industry peers.

-In addition, it must be acknowledged that many people are still opposed in principle to using AI to do creative work.
+In addition, it must be acknowledged that many people remain opposed in principle to using AI for creative work.
 Different customer segments will have different concerns, but the reality is that you may lose some consumer support, particularly for heavy reliance on AI tools in creative marketing work.

-Some of the opposition to the use of AI in creative work is rooted in important ethical concerns.
+Some opposition to the use of AI in creative work stems from important ethical concerns.
 Here are some relevant considerations that ethicists and others have raised about these uses of AI systems:

-As AI becomes more advanced, the potential issues with ethics will likely rise.
+As AI becomes more advanced, potential ethical issues will likely increase.

 The newest AI systems are powerful tools in the marketer's toolbox, but like any other tool, they are not all-purpose.
 They have particular benefits and drawbacks that must be carefully assessed in each use case.

-The promises of these AI tools include more personalized marketing content at greater scales than ever before, boosts to the speed and efficiency of your marketing workflows, and getting more out of your data and analytics.
-But to effectively take advantage of these benefits, you must avoid the pitfalls of generic AI content arising from the loss of the human touch, quality control issues caused by AI hallucination, and the negative impact on brand reputation from overreliance on AI.
+The promises of these AI tools include more personalized marketing content at scales greater than ever before, faster, more efficient marketing workflows, and greater value from your data and analytics.
+But to effectively take advantage of these benefits, you must avoid the pitfalls of generic AI content resulting from the loss of human touch, quality-control issues caused by AI hallucinations, and the negative impact on brand reputation from overreliance on AI.

-Businesses should also consider the many ethical concerns about AI tools for creative work and how they apply to your situation, including ethical concerns about AI training materials, the potential loss of human skills like creativity and critical thinking, and the effect of AI automation on the job market.
+Businesses should also consider the many ethical concerns about AI tools for creative work and how they apply to their situation, including AI training materials, the potential loss of human skills like creativity and critical thinking, and the effects of AI automation on the job market.

-By maintaining a measured approach that gives a central place to people and uses AI as a complement rather than a replacement, you will strike the right balance to avoid the view from nowhere, catch AI errors, and preserve your brand's valuable reputation.
+By maintaining a measured approach that gives people a central place and uses AI as a complement rather than a replacement, you will strike the right balance to avoid the view from nowhere, catch AI errors, and preserve your brand's valuable reputation.